Carnegie Mellon University

 Director, Roybal Pilot Program

-Herbert A. Simon Professor of Economics and Psychology at Carnegie Mellon University
+Herbert A. Simon Professor of Economics and Psychology, Carnegie Mellon University

 CHIBE Steering Committee